Page updated 2/1/2018

 Brenda Fricker, Maria Doyle Kennedy, Tina Kellegher, Ruth McCabe, Barry Barnes, Ian McElhinney.

 Based on the Hepatitis C scandal that rocked Ireland in the mid-1990s, No Tears tells the story of two very different women, Dubliner, Kitty Fogarty (Maria Doyle Kennedy) and farmer’s wife Grainne McFadden (Brenda Fricker) who discover that they have been infected with Hepatitis C by a contaminated anti-d injection years before.
 It shows the devastating effects on the women and their families of an illness of which they were unaware.
 Journalist Monica O’Callaghan (Tina Kellegher) brings them together in a campaign group, “Positive Action“, to take on the health authorities and expose the evasions and lies of the political and bureaucratic establishment.

 Available on Daily Star newspaper promo DVD.

 Ian Hart, John Lynch, James Frain, Michael Gambon, Maria Doyle Kennedy.

 Filmed in Dublin – Ringsend .

-Available on VHS and on (import) DVD – scarce.
-Also as a newspaper promo DVD.
+Available on VHS and DVD.
+Also an Irish Star newspaper promo DVD.